-Hearing: Listen Attentively
+Hear: Listen Attentively

-Be aware of noises from nearby streets, traffic, or construction sites.
-Listen out for sounds from neighbours, such as crying babies or barking dogs.
-Assess the noise level of the air conditioner, particularly if it's a window unit.
-Consider the possibility of intermittent disturbances during building work.
+Be attentive to sounds from nearby streets, traffic, or construction sites.
+Listen for noises from neighbours, such as crying babies or barking dogs.
+Evaluate the volume level of the air conditioner, particularly if it's a window unit.
+Consider the possibility of intermittent noise during the building's renovation.

-Traffic is a major source of noise and air pollution
+Traffic is a major source of noise and pollution

 Both incessant noise and complete silence can drive us mad.
 A harmonious environment promotes health and well-being.
 It might be a positive sign if you find a place where you can listen to the soothing rhythm of ocean waves or enjoy an uplifting performance from a feathered choir.
 Wise men say, 'If the birds keep singing sweetly to you, then you must be so charming that they can't help falling in love with you!'

-TIP: Carry out a sound inspection on a weekday (before 5 pm and avoiding lunchtime) to get an accurate assessment of the area's noise levels.
-Most renovation and construction work that produces loud noise ceases at weekends and on public holidays.
+Conduct a sound inspection on a weekday (before 5 pm and avoiding lunchtime) to get an accurate assessment of the area's noise levels.
+Most renovation and construction work that produces loud noise ceases on weekends and public holidays.